tccole23/latin102/quiz1.md

 Identify the gender, case and number, and gender of each noun.
 If there are multiple possible forms, list all options.
 Translate prepositional phrases.

-1. filiam
+1. filiam - feminine, accusative, singular
-1. in coniugium
+1. in coniugium - neuter, accusative, singular - into marriage
-1. animo
+1. animo - masculine, dative or ablative, singular
-1. uirgine
+1. uirgine - feminine, ablative, singular
-1. parentes
+1. parentes - masculine, nominative or accusative, plural
-1. ad uxorem
+1. ad uxorem - feminine, accusative, singular - towards the wife

 Part 2: recognizing verbs